rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 next Einstein if they had the resources.

 Maybe maybe maybe maybe.
 Maybe this, maybe that.
 We don't know.
 We can't know.
-There are infinitely many "maybes," and every choice produces infinitely more.
+There are infinitely many "maybes," and every choice produces infinitely many more.
 We cannot refuse to talk about the past because someone was excluded.
 All we can do is make choices *now* based on what happened.

 If you want to discuss "most promising mathematicians which were not allowed to do mathematics," then go for it.
 I love "what if's."
 But this is simply a *different* discussion than "most influential mathematicians," not a *better* one.
-To suggest that either discussion is "unsafe" is just as naive as saying that "mathematics is not a competition."
+To suggest that either is "unsafe" is just as naive as saying that "mathematics is not a competition."

 The really sinister thing here is that the charge of "being exclusionary" is too vague to answer.
 How could you possibly prove that you are *not* being